mmMike/marko-editor/readme.md

 * Dynamic menu content depending on runtime data.

+* Communication with UI thread from worker thread via channels - see also [MPSC Channel API for painless usage of threads with GTK in Rust](https://coaxion.net/blog/2019/02/mpsc-channel-api-for-painless-usage-of-threads-with-gtk-in-rust/)

-* Structuring of the application for reuse and modularity - see also [GTK3 Patterns in Rust: Structure](https://blog.samwhited.com/2019/02/gtk3-patterns-in-rust-structure/).
+* Structuring of the application for re-use and modularity - see also [GTK3 Patterns in Rust: Structure](https://blog.samwhited.com/2019/02/gtk3-patterns-in-rust-structure/).

 ## Development Status